modlee-ai/modlee/README.md

 class ExampleModel(modlee.modlee_model.ModleeModel):
 ...
 ```

+Requirements for structuring the model to ensure reproducibility are [below](#implementation-notes).

 ### Documenting
 To log during training, wrap the call to the `lightning.pytorch.Trainer` with a call to `modlee.start_run()`.
 ```